Tensor Renormalization Group Meets Computer Assistance: Introduction

 Tensor renormalization group, born as a numerical tool \cite{Levin:2006jai,Evenbly-review}, is becoming a rigorous method to study statistical physics of lattice models \cite{paper1, paper2,Ebel:2024jbz}.
 The stability of the high-T phase was proved for 2D lattice models in Ref.~\cite{paper1} and for the 3D case in Ref.~\cite{Ebel:2024jbz}.
 Ref.~\cite{paper2} studied the low-T phase of $\mathbb{Z}_2$ symmetric models in 2D.
 One grand goal of this project, which appears within reach, is a rigorous computer-assisted construction of the nontrivial fixed points describing the critical point of the 2D Ising and other universality classes.
 This paper will bring us a few steps closer to that goal, as follows:

-\begin{enumerate} \item We will introduce a novel tensor RG map which we call the 2x1 map (see Fig.~\ref{fig:bigfig}), which shrinks the lattice by a factor of 2 in only the horizontal direction, the vertical length being unchanged, after which the lattice is rotated by 90 degrees.\footnote{The idea that 90 degree rotation is useful for RG maps first appeared in our previous work~\cite{Ebel:2024nof,paper-DSO}.} The 2x1 map is remarkably simple and as such interesting both numerically and for rigorous studies.

-\item We will use the 2x1 map for a new rigorous look at the high-T phase, the problem previously studied in \cite{paper1} using a more complicated map.
+\begin{enumerate} \item We will introduce a novel tensor RG map which we call the 2x1 map (see Fig.~\ref{fig:bigfig}), which shrinks the lattice by a factor of 2 in only the horizontal direction, the vertical length being unchanged, after which the lattice is rotated by 90 degrees.\footnote{The idea that 90 degree rotation is useful for RG maps first appeared in our previous work~\cite{Ebel:2024nof,paper-DSO}.} The 2x1 map is remarkably simple and as such interesting both numerically and for rigorous studies. {In particular, the map is truncation-free and does not rely on singular value decomposition (SVD) as many numerical maps do.
+The latter is important as SVD would make it hard to obtain estimates for the tensor elements of the intermediate tensors and to establish analyticity of the map.} \item We will use the 2x1 map for a new rigorous look at the high-T phase, the problem previously studied in \cite{paper1} using a more complicated map.
 Our study here will rely on a new efficient graphical language for describing the structure of rigorous tensor RG maps involving disentangling, like the 2x1 map.

 \item Our graphical language allows us to seamlessly translate the definition of the map into a set of bounds on how various parts of the tensor change under the RG map.
 We can thus easily check that the 2x1 map is a contraction (in a weighted Hilbert-Schmidt norm) in a sufficiently small neighborhood of the high-T fixed point, as is the map from \cite{paper1}.